 Assume the same facts as the prior two examples.
 Because Willy has delivered the machinery, that performance obligation has been wholly satisfied.
 Thus, subsequent usage or sales is the later of the two requirements for revenue recognition.
 Therefore, Willy may recognize $200,000 (i.e., $500,000 multiplied by 40 percent) in royalties relating to the promise to deliver the machinery.
 In addition, the license of IP has already been transferred to, and is in use by, Tomakasagi.
 As such, the promise to transfer the license of IP is satisfied and revenue recognition is limited only by the subsequent sales and usage of the IP.
 Willy may recognize $300,000 in revenue when the subsequent sales occur.
 In total, Willy will recognize $500,000 on the sales Tomakasagi made this month related to Willy’s IP and machinery.

 Under ASC 605, sales- and usage-based royalties are recognized when they become fixed and determinable.
 Royalties are considered fixed and determinable as the sale or usage occurs, regardless of whether or not the license is for IP.
-This guidance can be found in Staff Accounting Bullet (SAB) 13 or in ASC 605-28 (KPMG Issues-in-Depth – Revenue from Contracts with Customers Section 10.11).
+This guidance can be found in Staff Accounting Bulletin (SAB) 13 or in ASC 605-28 (KPMG, 10.11).

 Under the new revenue recognition standard, sales- and usage-based royalties for licenses of IP are an exception to the standard guidance on estimating the transaction price for variable consideration.
 The guidance for this exception is found in ASC 606-10-55-65 through 55-65B, and is only applicable to licenses of IP where accompanying royalties are based on sales or use.
 Sometimes sales- or usage-based royalties can be bundled into performance obligations with other promised goods or services.